Ebooks for learners with dyscalculia

 Here is a complete sample chapter from the first ebook, Exploring Numbers Through Dot Patterns:

 N.B.
-The above is a simulation only, and therefore cannot reproduce the experience of reading the book on an iPad or a computer screen, in particular with regard to the definition and clarity of the images.
-There are three videos in this simulation that you are recommended to view at full screen for the best effect.
-For a more accurate preview of this ebook, please download the free sample chapter from the iBookstore onto your iPad or your Apple computer.
+The above is a simulation only and therefore cannot reproduce the experience of reading the book and watching the embedded demonstration videos on an iPad or a computer screen, in particular with regard to the definition and clarity of the images.
+For a more accurate preview of this ebook, please download the free sample chapter from the Apple Books store onto your iPad or your Apple computer.

-Find details of Maths Games ebooks here Two ebooks containing instructions and demonstration videos of maths teaching games are: Card Games for Addition & Subtraction and Dice & Domino Games.
+Find details of Maths Games ebooks here Two ebooks containing instructions and demonstration videos of teaching games are: Card Games for Addition & Subtraction and Dice & Domino Games.
 These Maths Games ebooks are free.